 The School has arrangements for listening to children and providing early help.
 All children have a pastoral support network and a large number of adults from whom they can seek advice or talk to.
-All students have a form tutor and a head of house in addition to their classroom teachers.
-In addition to this, boarding students have a Head of Boarding, a Housemaster, a Deputy Housemaster and a Matron.
-Beyond this, children are made aware of the First Aid team's availability, and the Counsellor through introductions in assembly and posters around the school.
-The safeguarding team of DSL and DDSLs is introduced during assemblies and notices about the team can be found in boarding houses, teaching areas and social areas.
+All students have a form tutor and a Head of Year in addition to their classroom teachers.
+In addition to this, boarding students have a Head of Boarding, a Houseparent and an assistant Houseparent.
+Beyond this, children are made aware of the First Aid team's availability by posters around the school.
+The safeguarding team of DSP and DDSPs is introduced during assemblies and notices about the team can be found in boarding houses, teaching areas and social areas.